tock/tock/doc/CodeReview.md

   reference other modules and setup exports.
 Actual OS logic should be in descriptively named files.
 - `static_init!()` (and similar) must only be called from board crates.
-- Is any new functionality both publicly exported and harmful to overall safety (not just correctness) if called at the wrong time?
+- Is any new functionality both publicly exported and have invariants which cannot be enforced by the type system or other automated means (e.g., they provide access to sensitive core kernel data structures).
 If so, this should likely be guarded with a capability.
 - Uses of `#inline` directives should explain why they are needed.